 The name already has the pairing in it.

 It’s a timeless dish that’s perfect for breakfast, brunch, or an afternoon get together, especially when it’s made in cute little pans that make it so tiny and delicate.
+(Meaning, you can eat a whole one and still feel tiny and delicate yourself)

 I’ve said it before, and I’ll say it again: Food that’s adorable is always better.